 Southern's consumer complaint procedures were developed in compliance with federal and state guidelines to maintain eligibility for participation in Federal Title IV funding.
-For complaints regarding the institution's management of federal student financial assistance program and/or the institution's advertising and promotion of its programs, please contact the Chief Academic Officer at 304.896.7412.
+For complaints regarding the institution's management of the federal student financial assistance program, please contact the Vice President for Student Services.
+For complaints regarding the institution's advertising and promotion of its programs, please contact the Chief Academic Officer.